joewhite/HashParams/README.md

 ## Installing

-You can install the latest release of HashParams using bower:
+You can install the latest release of HashParams using [Bower](http://bower.io/):

     bower install hashparams

-Or get the bleeding-edge version by grabbing [hashparams.js](raw/master/dist/hashparams.js) from the [dist](tree/master/dist) folder.
+Or get the bleeding-edge version by grabbing [hashparams.js](../../raw/master/dist/hashparams.js) from the [dist](../../tree/master/dist) folder.

 ## Typical usage without React.js